Airlines expand Hurricane Dorian travel waivers

 Delta Air Lines

-For Delta passengers scheduled to travel to parts of Florida from Sept.
+For Delta passengers scheduled to travel to and from about a dozen destinations in Florida from Sept.
 1-4, they can rebook with a waived change fee and fly no later than Sept.
-9. The same goes for those traveling in Georgia to Brunswick and Valdosta.
+10. The same goes for those traveling in Georgia to Brunswick and Valdosta.
 A full list of cities is available on Delta's website.

-For those flying to parts of Puerto Rico, the Dominican Republic, Haiti, Virgin Islands and Saint Lucia through Thursday, they can rebook with a waived change fee and fly no later than Sept.
-5.

 For those traveling to the Bahamas and the Turks and Caicos between August 30 and 31, they can rebook and fly no later than Sept.
 7.